 📖 Recipe

-Cheesy udon noodle bowl with Brussels sprouts
+Cheesy vegan udon noodles with Brussels sprouts

 Ingredients

-- 2 (250g pouches) frozen udon noodles cooked according to package directions & drained*
+- 2 (250 gram pouches) frozen udon noodles

 - 2 teaspoons avocado oil or other neutral flavored oil, divided